How Your Claim Is Evaluated

 Step 4: Past Relevant Work:

 Past relevant work (PRW) is any substantial gainful activity engaged in during the last 15 years.
-You must be able to prove that the your disabilities prevent you from performing any of that work.
+You must be able to prove that your disabilities prevent you from performing any of that work.
 All of the claimant’s PRW will be classified by exertional and non-exertional requirements, categorizing whether the work is or is not strength related, which can include the ability to lift, sit, stand, walk, hold, push, and pull.
 This is evaluated in a Residual Functional Capacity Assessment conducted by Disability Determination Services (DDS).
 If you are unable to perform your past relevant work, the evaluation moves onto step 5.

 Step 5: Other Work: